Spaced Repetition Technique

 Here are the top tools that automate the spaced repetition schedule:

-Anki Highly customizable flashcard software that uses the SuperMemo algorithm.
-Powerful, open-source, massive add-on community, free on desktop/Android.
-Steep learning curve, not as user-friendly as competitors.
+Anki Highly customizable flashcard software using the SuperMemo algorithm Powerful, open-source, massive add-on community, free on desktop/Android Steep learning curve, not as user-friendly as competitors

-Quizlet User-friendly interface with multiple study modes (Match, Test, Learn).
-Great for quick creation, collaborative study, and pre-made community content.
-The spaced repetition algorithm is less sophisticated and often requires a paid subscription (Quizlet Plus).
+Quizlet User-friendly interface with multiple study modes Great for quick creation, collaborative study, and pre-made community content Less sophisticated spaced repetition algorithm, often requires paid subscription

-RemNote An all-in-one note-taking app that automatically converts notes into flashcards.
-Streamlines note creation and studying into a single platform; excellent for students.
-Newer to the market, it can be overwhelming if you only need simple flashcards.
+RemNote All-in-one note-taking app that automatically converts notes into flashcards Streamlines note creation and studying into a single platform Can be overwhelming if you only need simple flashcards

 Synergy: Combining Spaced Repetition and Active Recall